GOP Rep. George Santos refuses to resign and warns his expulsion from Congress would set a precedent

 WASHINGTON (AP) — A defiant Rep. George Santos is refusing to resign and warned on Thursday that his expulsion from Congress before being convicted in a court of law would establish a precedent that "is going to be the undoing of a lot of members of this body."

-The first-term Republican congressman from New York could well become just the sixth member of Congress to have been expelled by colleagues.
+The first-term Republican congressman from New York could well become just the sixth member of the House to have been expelled by colleagues.
 Republicans and Democrats have offered resolutions to remove him, and the House is expected to vote on one of them Friday.

 While Santos survived two earlier expulsion efforts, a critical House Ethics Committee report released on Nov.
 16 has convinced more members that his actions merit the House's most severe punishment.